 If OMRI has reason to believe that an applicant or an OMRI Listed supplier has misrepresented their product, its ingredients, the manufacturing process or intended uses in communications with OMRI, OMRI will conduct an investigation as described in §2.10.2.
-Such an investigation may lead to delisting of an OMRI Listed product as described in §2.11 or denial of OMRI Listed status for an applying product if the product is found to be noncompliant with OMRI standards.
+Such an investigation may lead to delisting of an OMRI Listed product as described in §2.11, or denial of OMRI Listed status for an applying product.
 If a supplier is found in a court of law to have misrepresented their products, OMRI may delist all of that supplier's currently listed products.
 In this case, OMRI would not accept a new product application for one year after the final resolution of the investigation.